0ddjob/Commodore_VIC20/Internal_8KB/grok.md

 Program the GAL using WinCUPL with the provided CUPL code and a GAL programmer.
 The GAL16V8 will produce the active-low CS signal for the 6264 SRAM, mapping 8KB ($0000-$1FFF) when SW = 1, and 5KB ($0000-$03FF and $1000-$1FFF) when SW = 0, assuming VA13 = 1 and BLK0 = 0.

+# Query 3 - Output Enable for the 6264

 https://grok.com/share/bGVnYWN5_fda752f1-8676-4dd1-bb6c-ef6786c6e6c4